 Ending the day with dinner at Totonacos in Spanish Fork was a great choice.
 The flaming pineapple fajitas were a hit.
 Have you ever seen a pineapple on fire?
 It is quite a sight.
 Although not on fire, the chimichanga and fish tacos are both tasty dishes.
 I suggest arriving early as this out of the way restaurant is popular among locals.

 Pedicures, artisan food, local art, palm readings and meal prepping were all a hit.
-I think we will make this an annual outing and next time I would love to go to Abigail’s Oven in Spanish Fork for a sourdough bread making class (offered on-line with COVID, in person in the future), MeKong Cafe 2 in Springville for Thai food and maybe even shopping for a custom hat at Tatton Baird where they use old time methods and machinery to create beautiful custom men’s hats...hmmm, Father’s Day is just around the corner.
+I think we will make this an annual outing and next time I would love to go to Abigail’s Oven in Spanish Fork for a sourdough bread making class (offered online and in-person), MeKong Cafe 2 in Springville for Thai food and maybe even shopping for a custom hat at Tatton Baird where they use old time methods and machinery to create beautiful custom men’s hats...hmmm, Father’s Day is just around the corner.
 With smiles on our faces and new memories made, we decide to call it a day.
 I couldn’t have asked for a better way to celebrate my mom.

 Also, check out Downtown Provo's Local Artisan Scene for more unique food and experiences in Utah Valley!